 Step 4: Install Properly Rated Replacement Springs

-Here’s where professional service makes all the difference.
-Your certified technician calculates the exact spring size needed based on your door’s weight, height, and track radius.
-Commercial doors often require custom spring configurations, not off-the-shelf solutions.
-Professional installation of the correct springs ensures proper balance.
-It also extends the life of your entire door system.
+This is where commercial garage door spring repair requires real precision.
+Your certified technician calculates the exact spring size needed based on the door’s weight, height, track radius, and usage demands.
+Commercial overhead doors often require specific spring configurations rather than off-the-shelf options.
+Installing the correct springs helps restore proper balance and reduces strain on the rest of the door system.

 Step 5: Wind Springs to Proper Tension